 - Bath Abbey – This church is famous for its unique and interesting Gothic architecture.
 It was built in 1499 and is extremely popular so visit during the morning to beat the crowds.
 I was impressed by its grandeur and how well preserved it was.

 - Victoria Art Gallery – This important city gallery contains 600 oil paintings and over 5,000 pieces of art of other mediums.
 Like all national museums in England, entrance is free.

 - Royal Victoria Park – The biggest park in Bath has a golf course and botanical garden.
 It’s a great place to have a picnic and during the summer months, you’ll find a lot of people playing sports in the park.

 - Pulteney Bridge – Pulteney Bridge is one of the most beautiful and romantic bridges in England and people come from all over to take picturesque, romantic photos of the town and river from it.
-The views are really stunning thought the crowds really annoying.
+The views are really stunning though the crowds really annoying.

 - Take a hot bath – In the heart of Bath is the Thermae Bath Spa, just one block away from the original Roman Baths.
 This is the only place in Britain where you can bathe in natural hot waters so if you want to experience what the Romans felt, head over here.
 However, the spa is not cheap so if you are on a tight budget, skip it.
 Just go home and take a hot bath.

 - Experience the world of fashion – The Fashion Museum (formerly known as the Museum of Costume) contains over 30 000 pieces of clothing items and accessories that date back to the 16th century.
 Admission is $10 USD.